Income

 Key trends within income

-The 20th percentile equivalised gross weekly household income (the dollar amount below which a household is considered to have a ‘low’ income) increased substantially in greater Christchurch from 2008 to 2018, from $531 to $791, and appears to be continuing at a higher level compared with the whole of New Zealand.
-However, the difference between greater Christchurch and New Zealand has reduced substantially since the high points of 2013 and 2014.
+The 20th percentile equivalised disposable weekly household income (the dollar amount below which a household is considered to have a ‘low’ income) increased in greater Christchurch from 2019 to 2021, from $452 to $499, and appears to be continuing at a slightly higher level compared with the whole of New Zealand.
+However, the difference between greater Christchurch and New Zealand has reduced substantially since the high points of 2013 and 2014 (data not shown).

-Approximately two-thirds of greater Christchurch respondents indicated that they were satisfied or very satisfied that their household income meets everyday needs in 2020, and this proportion is similar to the previous three years.
+Approximately two-thirds of greater Christchurch respondents indicated that they were satisfied or very satisfied that their household income meets everyday needs in 2022, and this proportion is lower than the previous three years.

 Key equity issues within income

-Median equivalised gross weekly household income data for greater Christchurch show a substantial income disparity between Māori and non-Māori ethnic groups.
-And, while the overall trend for 20th percentile equivalised gross weekly household incomes in greater Christchurch appears to indicate a steady increase, this trend is less pronounced for Māori compared with non-Māori.
-Finally, Europeans’ satisfaction with their household income is higher than Pacific/Asian/Indian respondents’ and Māori respondents’ levels of satisfaction.
-Taken together, these results suggest that Māori households and Pacific/Asian/Indian households may not have benefitted from the boosts in post-earthquake economic activities in greater Christchurch to the same extent as the European ethic group.
+Median equivalised disposable weekly household income data for greater Christchurch show a substantial income disparity between Māori and non-Māori ethnic groups.
+In addition, while the overall trend for 20th percentile equivalised disposable weekly household incomes in greater Christchurch appears to indicate a steady increase, this trend is less pronounced for Māori compared with non-Māori.
+Finally, European respondents’ satisfaction with their household income is higher than Pacific/Asian/Indian respondents’ and Māori respondents’ levels of satisfaction.
+Taken together, these results suggest that Māori households and Pacific/Asian/Indian households, may experience substantial income disparity compared with European households.

 What this means for wellbeing

-The overall picture for income in greater Christchurch is a positive one, with noteworthy increases in equivalised gross weekly income, household income after housing costs (particularly for renters), and 20th percentile household incomes, over the last five to six years.
-These indicators reflect a post-earthquake recovery-related economic boost across the region since approximately 2012, and a positive contribution to greater Christchurch residents’ wellbeing.
-However, the favourable trends appear less pronounced in more recent years.
-Further, these data also suggest that the improvements seen in the income indicators are not uniform across the whole population and ethnicity and age-based differences in residents’ income levels are evident.
+The overall picture for income in greater Christchurch shows increases in equivalised disposable weekly income, household disposable income after housing costs (less so for renters), and 20th percentile household incomes, over the last three or four years.
+However, the favourable trends appear less pronounced in the most recent data.
+Further, these data also suggest that the improvements seen in the income indicators are not uniform across the whole population of greater Christchurch and ethnicity and age-based differences in residents’ income levels are evident.

 References